frank038/pyeditor/README.md

 - dialogs for loading files or saving the document
 - line numbers
 - read only or modified tag in the titlebar
-- bash and html scripts support (switching in the gui)
+- bash script support (switching in the gui)
 - history of opened files
 - zoom (Ctrl+mouse wheel)
 - uppercase/lowercase in the contextual menu